jmonlong/PopSV/5-FAQ.md

 2. Females on chr X.
 3. Males on chr X and Y.

-### Can I use PopSV for Exome or targeted sequencing ?
+### Can I use PopSV for exome or targeted sequencing ?

 **Yes**, the method doesn't assume uniform coverage or consecutive bins.
 It also uses a population-based normalization that can help reduce additional bias from the capture.
 However, you still need reference samples sequenced and pre-processed in the same way as the samples to analyze.

 However, the most of the pipeline assumes that the regions analyzed are covered by the sequencing.
-For exome or targeted sequencing, the bins definition (`bins.df` *data.frame*) just **need to be filtered to keep only covered bins**.
+For exome or targeted sequencing, **the bins definition** (`bins.df` *data.frame*) just **need to be filtered to keep only covered bins**.
 After counting the reads in all the bins and all the sample, we could do something like this:

 ```r
 ## Get bin count from 10 samples